I welcome the Minister of State, Deputy Halligan.

-There are public lectures in the Pearse Street Library.
+There are public lectures given in the Pearse Street Library.

 Yes.
-It just seems that there is some duplication and certainly some overlap.
+It seems that there is some duplication and certainly an overlap.

 They should give public lectures in public libraries.

 Yes, certainly.
-It just seems that there is some duplication - certainly there is some overlap.
-Perhaps the principle Act provides for that, but I am not aware that there is a different definition of libraries in educational institutions.
+It seems that there is some duplication and certainly an overlap.
+Perhaps the principal Act provides for that, but I am not aware that there is a different definition of libraries in educational institutions.

 I understand where the Senator is coming from.
 I have provided the results in order to avoid confusion for stakeholders.
-Perhaps at a later meeting we might be able to clarify this with officials and go through it in more detail, because I appreciate that it is very technical.
+Perhaps at a later meeting we might be able to clarify this issue with officials and go through it in more detail, because I appreciate that it is very technical.
 I found it very technical when I went through it.
-However, I believe that the best interests of the stakeholders has been taken into account in all aspects of this Bill.
-If any Senators require further clarification I would be delighted to set up a meeting with the officials as early as possible to go through it and clarify it.
+However, I believe the best interests of the stakeholders have been taken into account in all aspects of the Bill.
+If any Senator requires further clarification, I would be delighted to set up a meeting with the officials as early as possible to go through and clarify the issue.

-I will withdraw the amendment, with the provision that I might introduce it on Report Stage.
+I will withdraw the amendment, with the proviso that I might reintroduce it on Report Stage.

 I move amendment No. 2: